KaviiSuri/dicedb-devtools/README.md

 ### Apps and Packages

-- `playground-web`: an interactive platform designed to let users experiment with [DiceDB](https://github.com/dicedb/dice/) commands in a live environment, similar to the Go Playground
+- `@dicedb/playground-web`: an interactive platform designed to let users experiment with [DiceDB](https://github.com/dicedb/dice/) commands in a live environment, similar to the Go Playground
-- `@dicedb/ui`: a stub React component library shared by applications
+- `@dicedb/ui`: common UI components for alloy apps

 ### Configurations